miso-lims/miso-lims/docs/user_manual/freezers_and_rooms.md

 a box to the space or view any of the boxes that have already been added.

+## Deleting Storage from a Freezer

+To delete a storage component such as a shelf or rack from a freezer, select the component in the layout diagram and click the "Delete" button that appears in the Edit section for the component.
+A component can only be deleted if it contains no boxes.

 ## Adding Boxes to Storage

 To add a box to storage, first select a storage unit in the Layout diagram that can hold a box.
 This includes positions